General enquiries: 0800 326 5559

 Why do people become addicted to benzodiazepines?

-Often people are not aware of the risks involved when taking benzodiazepines, and as a result, they do not closely monitor their intake and are more likely to take more than the recommended dose for a longer period of time.
+Often people are not aware of the risks involved when taking benzodiazepines, and as a result they do not closely monitor their intake and are more likely to take more than the recommended dose for a longer period.

 How do benzodiazepines affect the body?